samuelbortolin/NLU-unitn-course/final_project/README.md

 ## Usage

-The main notebook can be executed in [Google Colab](https://colab.research.google.com/notebooks/) loading the notebook or on your local pc using Jupyter and run all the code.
+The main notebook can be executed in [Google Colab](https://colab.research.google.com/notebooks/) loading the notebook or on your local pc using Jupyter and run all the cells.

 It is recommended the use of a GPU that supports CUDA framework.